tarepan/jsss/README.md

 ## APIs
 Current `jsss` support PyTorch.
 As interface, PyTorch's `Dataset` and PyTorch-Lightning's `DataModule` are provided.
-jsss corpus is speech corpus, so we provide `waveform` dataset and `spectrogram` dataset for both interfaces.
+JSSS corpus is speech corpus, so we provide `waveform` dataset and `spectrogram` dataset for both interfaces.

 - PyTorch
   - (pure PyTorch) dataset